Markflooof/Plantrckr/README.md

 ITE Department

 **Course:**

-Bachelor of Science in Computer Science
+Bachelor of Science in Information Technology

 **Date:**